The data about

 Since behaviors impact health, this knowledge is a powerful tool for targeting and building health promotion activities.
 It also provides a way to see change in population health behaviors before morbidity or disease is apparent.

-In 2019, in Alachua County, 29.8% of adults who are obese (Overall) can be compared to 27% statewide.
+In 2019, in Alachua County, 11.2% of adults who have ever been told they had diabetes (Overall) can be compared to 11.7% statewide.
 The line graph shows change over time when there are at least three years of data.

 Alachua County is in the second quartile for this measure.
 This means that relative to other counties in Florida, the situation occurs more often in about half of the counties, and it occurs less often in about one quarter of the counties.
 The map illustrates county data by quartile.
 It is shown when there are at least 51 counties with data for this measure.

 Florida Health Resources |